microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 ### Which languages offer semantic highlighting

 Currently semantic highlighting is only offered by TypeScript, JavaScript as well as JavaScript in HTML.
-More languages will adopt for 1.44 when the semantic token provider API is finalized and available for all.
+More languages will adopt.
+The semantic token provider API is now available for all since 1.44.

-[This readme](https://github.com/aeschli/typescript-vscode-sh-plugin/blob/master/README.md) describes the token types and modifiers that the TypeScript / JavaScript semantic token provider returns along with code examples.
+If you are a language extension and want to implement a semantic token provider, please check out the [sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/semantic-tokens-sample).

 ### Which themes offer semantic highlighting